Azure/simdem/demo_scripts/AKSDeployment/README.md

   - The storage location of your resource group metadata.
   - Where your resources will run in Azure if you don't specify another region during resource creation.

 Validate Resource Group does not already exist.
-If it does, select a new resource group name
+If it does, select a new resource group name by running the following:

 ```
 if [ "$(az group exists --name $RESOURCE_GROUP_NAME)" = 'true' ]; then export RAND=$RANDOM; export RESOURCE_GROUP_NAME="$RESOURCE_GROUP_NAME$RAND"; echo "Your new Resource Group Name is $RESOURCE_GROUP_NAME"; fi
 ```

-Create a resource group using the az group create command.
+Create a resource group using the az group create command:
 ```
 az group create --name $RESOURCE_GROUP_NAME --location $RESOURCE_LOCATION
 ```